FloodShao/crowd_simulation/README.md

-## Tips to use ignition plugin
+# Crowd simualtion plugin for gazebo and ignition-gazebo

+## Reference:
+**Menge**: <https://github.com/MengeCrowdSim/Menge>.
+Menge is an open framework for crowd simulation.
+In this simulation, the original menge lib is modified to satisfy the scenario for rmf project.

+## Environment Setup
-1. use the following ignition source branch:
+1. Please use the following ignition source branch, if you are going to use ignition-gazebo plugin.
 ```
 repositories:
   ign-cmake: